nsprljan/ImageCodingResearchTools/YUV/README.md

  - **yuv_export** - Exports YUV sequence
  - **yuv_import** - Imports YUV sequence
  - **yuv_range** - Computes the range of samples in YUV sequence

+Added:
+ - **yuv2avi_demosaic - Imports YUV sequence, performs demosaic of each frame and saves it as an AVI
+ - **yuv2seq_demosaic - Imports YUV sequence, performs demosaic of each frame and saves it as a sequence of images

 Examples